Engine Rebuild page 2

 I won’t tell you which gear goes where as if you didn’t note that on disassembly you shouldn’t really be doing the job!

 One thing to do as a precaution is to change the “O” ring on the gear change input shaft or “desmodromico” as I have heard it referred to rather more elegantly.
-It’s a standard sized metric “O” ring available at a motor factors or bearing stockist.
 If it starts leaking its the only oil seal in the engine which can’t be hoiked out without a great deal of disassembly.

-Change this seal!
-Once you have the shafts & gears on the cover (minus the clutch assembly) you can jiggle it into place after oiling everything copiously.
+Once you have the shafts & gears on the cover (minus the clutch assembly) you can jiggle it all into place after oiling everything copiously.
 I use a bit of Wynns oil additive which seems to stay in place & provide some protection initially.

 The cassette cover is held in place by four 6mm x 1 Allen head screws & located by dowels.
 I use a drop of Loctite screw fix on them rather than risk them loosening in use.